 Here is a list of 10 useful time saving tips to use in Adobe Illustrator.
 Some of these tips may mean you have to break from your normal use of Illustrator, but getting use to them can be very rewarding in the long run.
 You may already know a few of these tips, or you may have some more to suggest, if you do then please leave your tip in the comments section below.

-New to Illustrator and want to learn more… come along to our Illustrator Training course here in Brighton, Sussex.
+New to Illustrator and want to learn more… come along to our Illustrator Training course.
 If you already know a bit about Illustrator and want a more advanced course we can offer you a private Advanced Illustrator Training session with your own tailored course outline, call us on 01273 622272 for more details.
 We also offer Photoshop Training, InDesign Training and other Print Design Training.

 10 Time Saving Tips for Illustrator